Rules and Regulations

 Mass Youth Soccer sponsors several inter-town leagues throughout the state.
 We compete in the largest of these leagues, the Boston Area Youth Soccer (BAYS) league.
 Over fourteen hundred teams representing more than 50 towns compete in the BAYS fall and spring seasons.

-- Brookline fields both boys’ and girls’ teams in age groups ranging from under 9 to under 18.
+- Brookline fields both boys’ and girls’ teams in grade groups ranging from Grade 3 to Grade 8, with certain maximum age cutoffs.

 - BAYS imposes residency requirements.
 With certain limited exceptions, players must be residents of Brookline or attend school in Brookline.

 Within each age group, teams are assigned to one of three divisions based on competitive strength, with division 1 being the strongest.
 Although BAYS also offers competition in divisions 4 and 5, players at these levels in Brookline are encouraged to participate in the Brookline Youth Soccer (“Rec league”) program.
-Each division is divided into sections of four to six teams.
+Each BAYS division is divided into sections of four to six teams.
 Each team plays ten games each season on Saturdays (or Sundays for high school ages) against the other teams in its section, half at home and half away.
 There are no trophies or playoffs in the fall, which is considered a developmental season.
-In the spring, post-season playoffs are held in some age groups and divisions, in which the top teams in each section meet to determine an overall division champion.
+In the spring, post-season playoffs are held in some age groups and divisions, in which the top teams in Grades 6, 7 and 8 have the opportunity to compete for an overall division championship.
 These division champions advance to the state tournament of champions held in late June, where they meet the corresponding division champions from the other leagues around the state.

 Playing for the Brookline Soccer Club can be an exciting experience, but it also carries with it some obligations.
 Now that you are a member of one of our teams, here are the basic rules we expect you to follow: